 But once I simulated two bodies, it was too easy to resist adding more.
 So I took the data for Mercury, Venus, and Mars, and added them to the simulation.
 Each body is compared to every other body when computing accelerations due to gravity, but the Sun's mass is so much greater that it overshadows the planets' gravity no matter how close together they seem.

 The orbits are still all circular however, while in real life they are elliptical.
-I might have been accurately simulating some solar system, but it was not the Milky Way.
+I might have been accurately simulating some solar system, but it was not ours.
 So I looked online again and found a NASA tool called HORIZONS, which can give accurate position and velocity information about celestial bodies in (x, y, z) Cartesian coordinates.
 I set the coordinate origin to be the Sun and chose data from today, August 28, 2016 to use as the initial conditions for my simulation.
 The result is a simulation of the actual elliptical orbits of the inner planets, with 1000-second granularity (I re-calculated accelerations due to gravity for every 1000 simulated seconds).
 I have included a date counter so that you can trace the Earth around the Sun and see that it does in fact cross the same point on the same date.

 Then I added some cool comet-looking tails just because.

 Here's the simulation with the outer planets instead of the inner planets.
 The granularity is 100,000 seconds and it is sped up 100x from the earlier simulations since the outer planets have such long orbital periods.